-General PowerPoint Shortcuts for Quick Navigation
+General Shortcuts for Quick Navigation

 - Ctrl + N – Create a new presentation.